-- Is there strong alignment between the proposed project and the priorities of the Pancreatic Cancer Action Network? - If funded, will the project positively contribute to the organization's overall grants portfolio? - If successful, will the proposed project inform and contribute to the 2020 goal of doubling survival for pancreatic cancer?
+- Is there strong alignment between the proposed project and the priorities of the Pancreatic Cancer Action Network? - If funded, will the project positively contribute to the organization's overall grants portfolio? - If successful, will the proposed project inform and contribute to the 2020 goal of doubling pancreatic cancer survival?